SkyN9ne/globalpinger/README.md

 #### Global limits
 These limits apply per IP address for all Globalping users:

-- 100 POST requests per minute per IP.
-No GET limits are implemented to support "real-time" use cases.
+- 100 `POST` requests a minute per IP.
+No `GET` limits are implemented to support "real-time" use cases.

 - A single measurement is limited to 200 probes per location and 500 total probes.

 #### Unauthenticated users
 Anyone can connect to and use our API without requiring any credentials.
 For users without authentication, we limit the number of tests an IP address can run:
 - 100 tests per hour

 >[!note]